freelan-developers/freelan/BUILD.md

 ### Microsoft Windows

 You will also need Python, perl and cmake.
 Refers to https://chocolatey.org/install to install chocolatey package manager.
 Then in an elevated cmd.exe:

-> choco install ActivePerl cmake python2
+> choco install ActivePerl cmake python2 innosetup

 To install vcpkg and FreeLAN dependencies, run the following: